stitchdata/docs/_integration-schemas/zendesk/ticket_fields.md

     type: "string"
     description: "The description of the ticket field shown to end users."

+  - name: "raw_description"
+    type: "string"
+    description: "The dynamic content placeholder, if present, or the `description` value, if not."

   - name: "agent_description"
     type: "string"
     description: "The description of the ticket field that only agents can see."